bkase/slides/no-problemo/slides.md

 (picture)

-Note: We can change what it menas to be a view, but we can't add new views
+Note: We can change what it means to be a view, but we can't add new views

 !!!

 ### Non-exhaustive Enums?

 (picture of https://github.com/apple/swift-evolution/blob/master/proposals/0192-non-exhaustive-enums.md)

+Note: For those that don't know, this proposal is about making enums open to adding new variants outside it's definition

 !!!